September is Peripheral Arterial Disease (PAD) Awareness Month

 What is PAD?

 Peripheral Arterial Disease (PAD) is a condition that involves the narrowing of arteries in a person’s extremities (arms and legs).
-While PAD can occur in any blood vessel, it is more commonly found in the legs than in the arms.
+PAD can result in chronic pain (pain that doesn’t stop), wounds, tissue death, amputation of the affected limb and even death.

 Who is most at risk for PAD?